Ultimate guide Crete things to do + Top beaches Crete Elafonisi beaches included – Post being updating…

 The scene building was composed of

-- a rectangular oblong hall with two smaller square rooms on each side,
+a rectangular oblong hall with two smaller square rooms on each side,

-- two ramps, one on each side, which provided access to the roof of the proscenium for the actors, and
+two ramps, one on each side, which provided access to the roof of the proscenium for the actors, and

 an upper storey of the scene building, of which no evidence has been preserved.

 Scholars estimate that the total height of the stage building was 7.60 m.
-Spectators entered the Epidaurus Theater through two impressive gate situated on both sides of the stage building, between it an the lower part of the retaining wall of the cavea.
-The seats of the cavea were made out of local grey at reddish hard limestone while for the stage building a yellow soft limestone was used.
+Spectators entered the Epidaurus Theater through two impressive gates situated on both sides of the stage building, between it and the lower part of the retaining wall of the cavea.
+The seats of the cavea were made out of local grey at reddish hard limestone, while for the stage building, a yellow soft limestone was used.